 - Fighting.
 When felines fight with rivals, they take no prisoners.
-They’ll aim for the softest, most painful parts of the anatomy to end a struggle quickly.
+They’ll aim for the softest, most painful parts of the anatomy to end the battle quickly.

 - Self-scratching.
-If your cat has sharp claws, they could scratch themselves until they bleed.
-You’ll need to learn why they’re scratching so much.
+If your cat has sharp claws, she could scratch herself until she bleeds.
+You’ll need to learn why she’s scratching so much.

 - Broken glass.
-Be careful of broken glass in the yard or street.
-Your cat may slip and fall on it.
-Cats also love to explore strange houses.
-If they access one through a broken window, they may cut themselves on entry.
+Be wary of broken glass in the yard or on the street.
+Your cat will love exploring strange houses.
+If she accesses one through a broken window, she may cut herself on entry.

 - Surgery.
-It’s rare, but your cat may need surgery on its neck or throat.
+It’s rare, but your cat may need surgery on her neck or throat.
 This may necessitate stitches, which can re-open.
-Observe your cat after any such procedure.
+Observe your cat closely after any medical procedure.

 Any neck injury, especially if it’s bleeding, must be taken seriously.
-Apply first aid to a feline with a neck wound.
-This is just the first step of aiding a cat in distress, though.
-Once the wound is cleaned and dressed, you’ll need to prevent them from scratching it open.
+Apply first aid to any feline with a neck wound.
+This is just the first step in aiding a cat in distress, though.
+Once the wound is cleaned and dressed, you’ll need to prevent her from scratching it open.

 What to Put on a Cat’s Wound

 You’ll need to clean the wound.
-Use plain, warm water for this, avoiding any scented soaps.
+Use warm water for this, avoiding any scented soaps.
 Antiseptic is also advisable.
-There is no way of knowing what bacteria got into the wound.
+There is no way of knowing what bacteria has got into the wound.

 If you have no antiseptic, consider using table salt.
 Dissolve half a teaspoon into boiling water, and let it cool.
 Just remember the old saying, “don’t rub salt into the wound.”

 Once the wound has stopped bleeding, and you’re satisfied that it’s clean, gently dry it off.
 Some cuts and scrapes are best left uncovered, but this is not the case here.
-Your cat’s neck wound needs protection, or they’ll scratch it.
+Your cat’s neck wound needs protection or she’ll scratch it.

 How to Wrap a Cat Neck Wound

 Cat neck bandages need to meet strict criteria.
-They must be sturdy enough to protect the wound from bacteria and resist removal.
-They cannot be too thick or tight, either.
-Cats easily grow distressed if they feel trapped.
+They must be sturdy enough to protect the wound from bacteria and not be easily removed.
+They cannot be too thick or tight.
+Cats become distressed if they feel trapped.

-You’ll have to change the bandage daily, to ensure the wound is healing and remains sanitary.
-If the wound looks infected, or does not start healing after a few days, seek help.
+You’ll have to change the bandage daily to ensure that the wound is healing and remains sanitary.
+If the wound looks infected, or does not start healing after a few days, seek advice from a vet.